jsuarez-dev/PicShare-project/README.md

 because of the new urls configuration.
 Then we add the Login Recuaried in the user detail's view.
 And at the end I create a detail link for each post.

+### Class 22

+In this class, we use CreateView Class to re-write the view of "post/new" .Then, we use FormView Class to re-write the view of "users/signup".
+Then, we use UpdateView Class to re-write the view of "update_profile".
+And we create the "pagination.html" to re-use.